 - All customers and employees must wear face masks while inside businesses, except when eating.

 - Certain businesses, including restaurants with dine-in service and hair salons, must take customer reservations and retain customer records for 21 days.

-- Certain businesses prohibited from opening in phase one, such as bars and casinos, may now reopen at reduced capacity.
+- Certain businesses prohibited from opening in phase one, such as casinos, may now reopen at reduced capacity.